You are using an outdated browser. Upgrade your browser today for a better experience of this site and many others.

 Should you open the books to employees?

-At Simpson Wreford LLP we can advise business owners in the Royal Arsenal area on many of the issues you face.
+At Simpson Wreford we can advise business owners in the Royal Arsenal area on many of the issues you face.
 Here are some of the possible advantages of opening the books to your staff...

 Opening the books to employees is a strategy that has been tried to varying degrees by business owners over the years, and has often proved to be successful in motivating the workforce and improving performance.